reeshuffled/reeshuffled.github.io/_posts/2024-01-10-Assholes-A-Theory.md

 ---
-layout: note
+layout: notes
 categories: Notes
-tags: ["Books"]
+tags:
+- Books
-title: "Assholes: A Theory by Aaron James"
+title: 'Assholes: A Theory by Aaron James'
 slug: assholes-a-theory
-description: "In the New York Times bestseller Nick Hornby calls “helpful, stimulating, and very timely”, philosopher Aaron James presents a theory of the asshole that is both intellectually provocative and existentially necessary."
+description: In the New York Times bestseller Nick Hornby calls “helpful, stimulating, and very timely”, philosopher Aaron James presents a theory of the asshole that is both intellectually provocative and existentially necessary.
-started_at: "2024-01-06 12:45:00"
+started_at: '2024-01-06 12:45:00'
 ---

 ## My Review